Altar ElementsDay of the Dead in Sonora

 11. Copal.
 The special fragrance of this ancient origin resin from a tree of the same name, has two meanings: the first is to purify the place of evil spirits where the altar is located, and the other is a connection with the sky – it is believed that as the aromatic smoke of the copal rises, it makes a connection with the dead.

-12. Other adornments.
-A variety of colorful decorations, such as flowers, are added to the altar to add a festive element to this symbol of mourning and remembrance.
-This will typically include the use of various colors of tissue paper, with cut-out holes to enhance their design presentation.
+15. Other adornments.
+A variety of colorful decorations, artwork, cardboard figures, ceramic skulls, crosses and other adornments made from real and paper flowers are added to the altar to add a festive element to this symbol of mourning and remembrance.